Use Cases

 Deleting a Cluster

-To delete a cluster, you can use the delete method and pass in a cluster’s slug:
+To delete a cluster, use the delete method and pass the cluster’s slug:

-When submitting a job you need to specify the cluster that the job should be submitted to.
-This allows you to target a specific group of task runners for a particular job.
-All sub-tasks within the job are submitted to the same cluster by default.
-This can also be manually overridden to submit sub-tasks to other clusters if needed.
-Check out the example below to see how this can be done.
+When submitting a job, you need to specify which cluster the job’s root task should be executed on.
+This allows you to direct the job to a specific set of task runners.
+By default, all sub-tasks within a job are also submitted to the same cluster, but this can be overridden to submit sub-tasks to different clusters if needed.
+See the example below for a job that spans across multiple clusters.

 This workflow requires at least two task runners to complete.
-One task runner must be in the “testing” cluster and the other must be in the “other-cluster” cluster.
-If for example no task runners are available in the “other-cluster” cluster, the task submitted to that cluster remains in the queue until a task runner becomes available.
-It won’t be executed by a task runner in the “testing” cluster, even though the task runner would have the capability to execute it, since it has the DummyTask registered.
+One must be in the “testing” cluster, and the other must be in the “other-cluster” cluster.
+If no task runners are available in the “other-cluster,” the task submitted to that cluster will remain queued until a task runner is available.
+It won’t execute on a task runner in the “testing” cluster, even if the task runner has the DummyTask registered.